 - IF you are ill, stay home and away from others until completely recovered + a few days if possible

 - Hand-washing is preferred when possible.
 Hand sanitizer is useful if you are worried about touch surfaces and aren’t near a sink.
 Always wash hands before eating where possible as hand sanitizer does not remove the microbes from your hands.
 It merely (hopefully) deactivates it whereas soap should both deactivate the virus as well as remove it from the skin surface.

 - Social distancing.
 Try to limit contact to groups and maintain a 3-6 ft distance around others.
 No handshaking at this time.
 Reschedule group gatherings if possible.

-- for patients 70 years old or above; or if you have significant medical illness; you may wish to self-isolate/limit your contacts with others for the next 2 weeks.
+- For patients 70 years old or above; or if you have significant medical illness; you may wish to self-isolate/limit your contacts.

 We should all do our part as this is an unprecedented health crisis.
 Public health will take point in this fight and we should rally around their guidance wherever possible.

 I encourage you to stay up to date with the news; but consider limiting yourself to an hour or so per day of news if you are finding it making you anxious.

 Exercise, good sleep and socialization over remote means (internet or the good ‘ole phone call) will be helpful.